 State licenses: Arizona Mortgage Banker License 0912684; California - Department of Financial Protection and Innovation, Pursuant to California Financing Law License Number 603G668; California - DRE Real Estate Corporation License Endorsement 01844643; Colorado Mortgage Company Registration 93735; Florida Mortgage Lender License MLD94; Iowa Mortgage Banker License 2018-0155; Maryland Mortgage Lender License 18412; Nebraska Mortgage Banker License 93735; Oregon Mortgage Lending License ML-4808; Virginia Broker License MC-5775; Virginia Lender License MC-5775; Washington Consumer Loan Company License CL-93735.

-Submitting a form from this website does not obligate you to enter into an agreement with American Heritage Lending; nor does it constitute an application for a mortgage loan.
-Submitting this form does authorize yourbridgelender.com to deliver this form to a American Heritage Lending mortgage loan officer who will contact you by phone and/or email to respond to your inquiry into the American Heritage Lending mortgage programs and financing solutions.
+Submitting a form from this website does not obligate you to enter into an agreement with American Heritage Lending, LLC; nor does it constitute an application for a mortgage loan.
+Submitting this form does authorize yourbridgelender.com to deliver this form to a American Heritage Lending, LLC mortgage loan officer who will contact you by phone and/or email to respond to your inquiry into the American Heritage Lending, LLC mortgage programs and financing solutions.

-Your Bridge Lender, a division of American Heritage Lending, is an Equal Housing Lender.
+American Heritage Lending, LLC, is an Equal Housing Lender.
 As prohibited by federal law, we do not engage in business practices that discriminate on the basis of race, color, religion, national origin, sex, marital status, age (provided you have the capacity to enter into a binding contract), because all or part of your income may be derived from any public assistance program, or because you have, in good faith, exercised any right under the Consumer Credit Protection Act.
 The federal agency that administers our compliance with these federal laws is: Federal Trade Commission, Equal Credit Opportunity, Washington, DC 20580.